 Content Marketing Challenges for SMEs

 Good marketing campaigns are rife with challenges.
-Content marketing, in particular, presents the added difficulty of putting you in role of a publisher.
-Unless you're in the writing and publishing industry, creating great content doesn't always come naturally.
+Content marketing, in particular, presents the added difficulty of putting you in the role of a publisher.
+Unless you’re in the writing and publishing industry, creating great content doesn’t always come naturally.
 A new report out this week from Junta42 and MarketingProfs offers insight.
 Titled, B2B Content Marketing: 2010 Benchmarks, Budgets, and Trends, the survey polled over 1,100 marketers unaware the focus of the study was on content marketing.

 Content, Content, Content